 Typically there are between 12 and 20 schools participating at each Challenge.
 While some schools have attended every one of our Competitions, we always have new schools and new teams participating.
 It is important to note that first time participants (with no previous knowledge of programming or robotics) have won our competition on their first try!
 At the same time, there are a few schools that do quite well each year.

-From December 2008 to December 2014, we have hosted 13 Zillah Robot Challenges for High Schools and 7 Zillah Robot Challenges for Middle Schools.
-Over 100 different schools and more than 2500 students have participated.
+From December 2008 to March 2017, we have hosted 29 Zillah Robot Challenges.
+Over 100 different schools and more than 3000 students have participated.